Pros:

 -

-Huge variety of true-to-life flavors
+Wide variety of flavors each month

 -